Zbargstadt/Active-Directory-Domain-Project/docs/01-environment-setup.md

 # Phase 1.0: Environment Setup
 The first phase of the lab is focused on installing the virtual machines and ensuring they are properly configured and connected to provide a stable foundation for the Active Directory setup.
 ## 1.1: Hardware / Software Utilization
-This section discusses how my VM's will be setup on my personal host, along with the resources allocated to each Virtual Machine
+This section discusses how my VM's will be setup on my personal host, along with the resources allocated from my host pc to each Virtual Machine

 *   **Host Machine:** Windows PC (16GB RAM / NVME SSD)
 *   **Documentation Station:** Laptop